Part III: 8 Truths About Autoimmunity

 I’m back for Part III of my special series on 8 important truths about autoimmune disease!

 Today we’re going to talk about two of my favorite topics – gut health and gluten.
-I can’t emphasize enough how important these two truths are, and the amazing results I’ve seen in my patients, and tens of thousands of people around the world, just by adopting these two truths.
+I can’t emphasize enough how important these two truths are, and the amazing results I’ve seen in my patients and tens of thousands of people around the world who adopted these two truths.

 Truth #5.
 Improving digestion and gut health have a HUGE effect on the progression of autoimmune disorders.